 The future is electric

 As clean technologies develop, there are more and more ways to make our homes energy self-sufficient.
-From installing heat pumps to providing smart meters so you can see exactly what you’re using, Good Energy is here to help you switch away from fossil fuels, cut your bills and protect our planet.
+From installing heat pumps and solar panels; to providing smart meters so you can see exactly what you’re using, Good Energy is here to help you switch away from fossil fuels, cut your bills and protect our planet.

 *The figure of 4,000kWh is an indication of how much electricity a heat pump might use.
 It will vary from house to house and depends on local weather, the ductwork and insulation, the property’s condition and size as well as a correctly designed heating system.